ENTROPY-VR/public-assets/README.md

 # Public Assets

+NOTICE: Our layouts will change in the somewhat near future.
+If you are currently making something for an event, or plan to host one, please message me on discord so we can make sure I won't change things before you run your event. (@lightningdasher)

 Among the files you will find our logos and screen layout, as well as everything you need to setup custom DMX lightshows for our world.